oroinc/documentation/user/back-office/marketing/tracking-websites/index.rst

 A list of events on the tracking website page helps you monitor every occurrence of the tracked action (e.g. a user has accessed a pre-defined part of the website following the campaign).
 You can find event name and value, user id (guest or user email), the URL of the visited page, the code of the marketing campaign and time when the event was logged.

   .. image:: /user/img/marketing/tracking_websites/tracking_view_events.png
+     :alt: View the list of events under the Events section of a tracking website record's page

 In the example above, you can see the three kinds of events defined for the Jack and Johnson E-commerce website tracking.
 As soon as a user gets on any of the website pages, a *visit* event is logged with the *1* value.
 As soon as a user gets to the **Orders** page of the website, an *Order* event is logged, with the value that stores an ordered item id.
 As soon as a user gets to the **Item Details** page of the website, a *View item* event is logged with a value that stores a viewed item id.